Better omelets through chemistry

 Takes.
 5 minutes preparation, 2 1/2 minutes cooking time

 Special equipment.
-I make this in a non-stick 8 inch enamel coated pan.
+I make this in a non-stick 8 inch ceramic coated pan.
 This is the exact model I bought: 8 inch GreenPan Valencia Pro.
 I also bought their 12 inch.
 It is totally awesome.
-This new breed of enamel coating is very different from the set of enameled pans we got when we were married years ago.
-They were not non-stick and they scorched easily.
-Best of all they have none of the drawbacks of Teflon which can produce hazardous compounds if it gets too hot.
+This new breed of coating is very different from the set of enameled and non-stick pans we got when we were married years ago.
+They don't scorch and they have none of the drawbacks of Teflon which can produce hazardous compounds if it gets too hot.
 The eggs are easy to flip and they slide out like an Olympic skier.
 I strongly recommend you get one if you make a lot of omelets.

 1 tablespoon cornstarch